 Keith M. Fleischman

-After leaving the government, Keith spent eleven years at the national plaintiffs’ firm Milberg, Weiss, where he rose to Senior Managing Partner and established himself as one of the premier plaintiffs’ lawyers in the country.
+After leaving the government, Keith spent eleven years at the national plaintiffs’ firm Milberg Weiss, where he rose to Senior Managing Partner and established himself as one of the premier plaintiffs’ lawyers in the country.
 During this period, Keith litigated, tried, and negotiated to settlement numerous high-profile individual and class actions.
-Prior to founding the Fleischman Law Firm in 2011, Keith served as a Director in the New York office of Grant & Eisenhofer, litigating high profile complex lawsuits including class actions.
+Prior to founding Fleischman Law Firm, PLLC in 2011, Keith served as a Director in the New York office of Grant & Eisenhofer, litigating high profile complex lawsuits, including class actions.

-Serving as chief federal prosecutor, Keith led a two-year investigation that culminated in a four-month trial resulting in one of the largest sentences ever obtained during the Savings and Loan Crisis.
+Serving as chief federal prosecutor, Keith led a two-year investigation that culminated in a four-month trial resulting in the longest sentences ever obtained during the Savings and Loan Crisis.

-In front of the Second Circuit, Keith litigated this significant decision, which established precedent as to the appropriate pleading standard under the PSLRA and as to the disclosure of conﬁdential informants, precedent which has been cited and followed by courts throughout the United States.
+Keith argued this ground breaking decision in front of the Second Circuit.
+The case established precedent regarding the appropriate pleading standard under the PLSRA and the disclosure of conﬁdential informants that courts throughout the United States have followed.

-In this case, involving India’s own version of “Enron,” Keith and a team of other lawyers obtained a settlement comprising a cash payment of $125 million and twenty-ﬁve percent of any recovery should the company decide to sue its auditor, PricewaterhouseCoopers.
+In this case, involving India’s version of “Enron,” Keith led a team of lawyers who obtained a settlement comprising a cash payment of $125 million and twenty-ﬁve percent of any recovery should the company decide to sue its auditor, PricewaterhouseCoopers.

 Keith spent four years as co-lead counsel litigating and ultimately negotiating a $400 million settlement with Marsh & McLennan in this federal securities class action.
-The settlement represented at the time the 25th largest securities class action settlement to date under the PSLRA.
+At the time, this settlement represented the 25th largest securities class action settlement under the PSLRA.

-Following nearly four years of intense litigation culminating in a multi-week jury trial before the Hon.
-Miranda M. Du in the United States District Court for the District of Nevada, Keith and the Firm achieved a trial victory and verdict for its clients in consolidated lawsuits stemming from multi-million-dollar oil and gas general partnership investments.
+Following nearly four years of intense litigation culminating in a multi-week jury trial, Keith and the Firm secured a verdict for its clients in consolidated lawsuits stemming from oil and gas general partnership investments.
 This matter was recently honored as being one of the Top 20 Verdicts in Nevada for 2016.